Nomos (sociology)

 In sociology, nomos (plural: nomoi) is a habit or custom of social and political behavior that is socially constructed and historically specific.
 It refers not only to explicit laws but to all of the normal rules and forms people take for granted in their daily activities.
 Because it represents order that is validated by and binding on those who fall under its jurisdiction, it is a social construct with ethical dimensions.

 Background

-Nomos is the Ancient Greek term for the societal norms of the Hellenes.
+Nomos was an Ancient Greek term that was used for a broad range of societal or socio-political norms or laws in the city-states (poleis) of that time.
 This was the basis for the literary claims that Hellenes were different or morally superior to the "warlike" and "bloodthirsty" tribes of the Thracians, who were accused of intemperate drunkenness, immorality and uninhibited sexuality.

 Carl Schmitt

 Carl Schmitt began using the term in his 1934 publication On the Three Types of Juristic Thought to denote the "concrete order" of a people.
 He later extended its use into his 1950 book The Nomos of the Earth in the International Law of the Jus Publicum Europaeum.